Guides & How To's

 The main reasons accounts get blocked:

-• To protect you from unauthorised access
+• To protect you from someone else accessing your account

 • Suspected fraud